|

 as they do will go to hell.
 Mormons only ask others to add the truths of

-LDS Church doctrines to the truths they already have [sic].
+LDS Church doctrines to the truths they already have.

-Free will is a core belief of the LDS Church.
+Free agency is a core belief of the LDS Church.
 No one will be ever be

 |